IepIweidieng/TJAPlayer3/tja.md

   * notes' and bar lines' speed and HBScroll beat determined by timing events, not definition order
   * forced NMScroll for notes past judgement, or defined later but timed before the next `#BPMCHANGE`
   * HBScroll stopping by positive `#DELAY`, at last measure division
+  * A roll's bar is automatically hidden, when the roll past judgement and the body's both tips exited the screen.
 * `jiro1` & `jiro2`:
   * `#DELAY` duration is rounded toward 0 to the nearest 0.001 seconds
   * only allow at most 8 bar lines (including hidden bar lines) to display